Advice on, and support for, proceedings of the Senate and its committees.

 Targets achieved under the learning and development framework underpinned the department's advisory and support capacities.

-Governance structures advance achievement of the department’s outcome.
+Governance structures advance the department's accountability and the achievement of its outcome.

 Governance forums achieved all significant targets for the year, including managing budgeting and staffing targets.